Platform Builder for Microsoft Windows CE 5.0

 • Preparing the desktop for remote connections.

-Note When you want to synchronize a data record that has multiple properties, the data type of each property value must be unique.
+When implementing data synchronization, it is important to note that when you want to synchronize a data record that has multiple properties, the data type of each property value must be unique.

 ActiveSync supports the option of maintaining connection with a single desktop computer without staying in synchronization with the computer.
 When a user chooses this option, ActiveSync cannot connect and synchronize with a second desktop computer until the user terminates the connection to the first computer.